 - Modern Times

 Available thus far are the first two courses, Early Times and Middle Times.
-Both the core texts and study guides are available in either print or digital editions.
-An audiobook version of History Quest: Early Times is also available, and an audiobook for History Quest: Middle Times is in development.
-Audiobooks can be huge time-savers for busy parents, a help to auditory learners, and another way to reinforce learning.
+Both the core texts and study guides are available in either print or digital versions.
+Audiobook versions of the first two History Quest books arealso available.
+These can be huge time-savers for busy parents, a help to auditory learners, and another way to reinforce learning.

 Each chapter in the core texts is written in two parts: a broad historical overview of events is followed by a “History Hop" that tells the story of particular people within that era and location.
 The broader history is written in a way that helps children make connections.
 For example, in History Quest: Early Times, Hawkins introduces the Andean civilization by saying: